Conceiva/MezzmoKodiPlugin/README.txt

+v1.0.7.0

+-  Added index to improve Kodi DB perrformance which started degrading with version 1.0.6.8.

 v1.0.6.9

 -  Added support for Mezzmo playcounts to be copied and updated into the Kodi DB and will set the watched flag when the playcount is greater than 0.
 Playcounts will automatically update from Mezzmo when browsing playlists.
 The watched